lanpajares/TM_Exam-DataLoader/README.md

 Script has two functions for querying data
 1. Checkins : displays all data of all users from chekins db
----- parameter: none
+  - Parameter: none
 2. Checkins_single_user: Displays all data of a specific user from checkins db
----- Parameter: user (string)
+  - Parameter: user (string)

 Returns
 On Success : 200